arunprsh/SageMaker-Data-Wrangler-L400-Workshop/sections/007-data-analysis.md

 You add an analysis to a dataframe by selecting a step in your data flow, and then choosing Add analysis.
 To access an analysis you've created, select the step that contains the analysis, and select the analysis.

+Before we transform our raw features to make it ML ready for model building, lets analyze and visualize the booking cancellations dataset to detect features that are important to our problem and ones that are not.

 All analyses are generated using 100,000 rows of your dataset.

 You can add the following analysis to a dataframe: